project-akri/akri-docs/docs/demos/opc-thermometer-demo.md

       --set opcua.configuration.discoveryDetails.discoveryUrls[1]="opc.tcp://<HOST IP>:50001/" \
       # --set opcua.configuration.mountCertificates='true'
    ```

+   >Note: `FastUInt1` is the identifier of the [fast changing node](https://github.com/Azure-Samples/iot-edge-opc-plc#slow-and-fast-changing-nodes) that is provided by the OPC PLC server.

    Akri Agent will discover the two Servers and create an Instance for each Server.
 Watch two broker pods spin up, one for each Server.

    ```bash